Science Fiction Series - An Apocalyptic Thriller

 But it was what Emily could not hear that frightened her the most.

-Originally written as a short story for the anthology, From the Indie Side, the Going Gray novelette is available separately.
-After publishing, there was more of the story to tell, and soon the novelette grew to include two additional stories:
+Originally written as a short story for the anthology, From the Indie Side.
+But there was more of the story to tell, and soon the novelette grew to become a full length novel and includes two additional stories:

 Into the Dark